 Dr. Christian Ketels has been on the Board of Directors of the TCI Network since October 2007, becoming its Secretary in October 2009 and President in December 2011.
-Dr. Ketels is a member of the Harvard Business School faculty at Professor Michael E. Porter's Institute for Strategy and Competitiveness.
+Dr. Ketels is Chief Economist of The Boston Consulting Group at the BCG Henderson Institute.
 He is an Honorary Professor at the EBS Business School, Germany, and a Senior Research Fellow at the Stockholm School of Economics, Sweden.
 He holds a PhD (Econ) from the London School of Economics and further degrees from the Kiel Institute for World Economics and University of Cologne.
 Dr. Ketels has led cluster and competitiveness projects in many parts of the world.
 He is member of economic advisory groups in Europe and the Americas, has written widely on economic policy issues, is the co-editor of the Competitiveness Review, and has been a frequent speaker on competitiveness and strategy in Europe, North America and Asia.

 James is member of the Board of Directors of TCI Network since 2015.
 He is a Senior Researcher at Orkestra-Basque Institute of Competitiveness and faculty at Deusto Business School, where he teaches doctoral, masters, undergraduate and executive courses.
 His research interests are in policy-relevant analysis of territorial competitiveness and socio-economic development processes, including issues related to governance, policy evaluation and learning, innovation, networks/clusters, and the roles that universities play in society.
 He has published more than 50 conceptual and applied papers related to these issues in peer-reviewed journals and academic books, and has edited several books and journal special issues.
 James has been invited as an expert speaker/advisor by the European Commission and Inter-American Development Bank among others.